List of The Great British Bake Off finalists (series 1–7): Richard Burr

 Richard Burr (born 1975/76), one of runners-up of the fifth series, worked as a fourth-generation construction worker for his family building business, co-run by his father, at the time of the competition.
 At that same time, his mother worked as a bursar for a secondary school.

 Burr attended Queen Elizabeth's School, Barnet, a boys' grammar school.
 When he was a teenager, he worked at a bakery in Mill Hill.

 Burr graduated from Birkbeck, University of London in 2012 with his first-class honours degree in biodiversity and conservation.
 As of December 2019, he works in conservation.

-Burr has a wife with three daughters.
+Burr has a wife and three daughters.